 Intent:

 Art and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
-They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+They should also know how art and design reflects and shape our history, and contribute to the culture, creativity and wealth of our nation.
 At St Clare’s we follow the CUSP curriculum.
-CUSP Art, Design and Technology has purposely been built around the principles of evidence-led practice.
+CUSP Art and Design has purposely been built around the principles of evidence-led practice.
 This is to ensure that pupils are equipped to successfully think, work and communicate like an artist and designer.
 Unapologetically ambitious, our art curriculum focuses on excellence in this subject through a myriad of media and incredible artists.

-Art and design and technology are integrated into the Early Years Foundation Stage (EYFS) curriculum, with evidence documented in floor books.
+Art and design are integrated into the Early Years Foundation Stage (EYFS) curriculum, with evidence documented in floor books.
 Each student from Year 1 to Year 6 maintains their own art book, featuring work from every lesson.
 Prior to each topic, children design a dedicated page, specifying the topic name, key vocabulary, and knowledge notes.
 This page serves as a reference, allowing students to anticipate their learning and revisit information to aid their work.

 Teachers assess students by identifying those who excel and those requiring additional support, recording observations accordingly.